 GoodFellas (Screenplay by Martin Scorsese and Nicholas Pileggi, based on Pileggi's novel Wiseguys)

 Henry Hill (narrating): Anything I wanted was a phone call away.
 Free cars.
 The keys to a dozen hideout flats all over the city.
 I'd bet twenty, thirty grand over a weekend and then I'd either blow the winnings in a week or go to the sharks to pay back the bookies.
 (Henry leaves the witness stand and speaks directly to the camera) Didn't matter.
 It didn't mean anything.
 When I was broke, I'd go out and rob some more.
 We ran everything.
 We paid off cops.
 We paid off lawyers.
 We paid off judges.
 Everybody had their hands out.
 Everything was for the taking.
-(Narrating again; we're in a faceless suburbia.)
+(Narrating again; we're instantly seeing a faceless suburbia.)
 And now it's all over.
 And that's the hardest part.
 Today everything is different; there's no action... have to wait around like everyone else.
 Can't even get decent food - right after I got here, I ordered some spaghetti with marinara sauce, and I got egg noodles and ketchup.(Henry, in a robe, comes out of a small house, gets the paper and looks directly into the camera, stunned.)
 I'm an average nobody... get to live the rest of my life like a schnook.